 • 203K loan—The Federal Housing Administration (FHA) offers a 203K loan, a popular option that lets homeowners borrow cash to use toward home projects and repairs at a low interest rate.

-• USDA and HUD—These organizations offer additional low-cost options available to those that meet eligibility requirements.
+• United States Department of Agriculture (USDA) and United States Department of Housing and Urban Development (HUD)—These organizations offer additional low-cost loan options available to those that meet eligibility requirements.

-• Home equity lines of credit (HELOCs)—If you’ve owned your home long enough to build equity on it, you have the opportunity to gain access to that money through a HELOC.
-These lines of credit allow you to use the difference between your home’s value and mortgage balance as collateral.
-The upside is that interest rates are much lower than credit cards, but the downside is that home equity lenders place a second lien on your home which allows them to seize the home in the event you fail to make payments on time.
+• Home equity lines of credit (HELOCs)—If you’ve owned your home long enough to build equity, you gain access to that equity through a home equity line of credit (HELOC).
+Interest rates are much lower with a HELOC than credit cards, but the downside is that home equity lenders place a second lien on your home, which allows them to seize the home in the event you fail to make payments on time.

-• Green energy grants or tax credits—If any of the improvements you’re making to your home are for energy efficiency, you may be eligible for green energy grants and credits.
+• Green energy grants or tax credits — If any of the improvements you’re making to your home are for energy efficiency, you may be eligible for green energy grants and credits.
 There are Property Assessed Clean Energy (PACE) loans available to some property owners and businesses for clean energy projects.
-Approval for this loan is based on the property equity being increased and is used as collateral.
-Up to 15% of a property’s value is usually the amount available in this situation.
+Approval for this loan is based on the property equity as collateral.
+Up to 15% of a property’s value is typically available.

 Who is eligible for a home repair grant?

-The state, local, and federal government provides loans for many different types of people and circumstances.
-There are home repair grants for senior citizens, mobile homeowners, disabled veterans, low-income Native Americans, homeowners dealing with disaster recovery, entire communities, and low-income people in rural areas.
-To determine if you’re eligible, there’s a useful tool available on the grants.gov website.
+State, local, and federal governments offer loans to assist various individuals and situations.
+Home repair grants cater to senior citizens, mobile homeowners, veterans with disabilities, low-income Native Americans, homeowners facing disaster recovery, entire communities, and low-income rural residents.
+You can check your eligibility using a helpful tool on the grants.gov website.
 Under the “Search Grants” tab, select “Individuals” to narrow your search results.

 How do I apply for home repair grants?

 When applying for a grant, educate yourself on the full requirements for eligibility and gather all of the necessary documentation you may need to qualify.
-Keep in mind that grants can be limited and typically only select eligible applicants are chosen.
+Keep in mind that grants can be limited and typically only eligible applicants are chosen.
 Additionally, check the corresponding website to stay on top of deadlines to submit.
-Then, be patient—it can take time for the government to gather the money to disburse to you.
+Be patient — it can take time for the government to gather the money to disburse to you.

 Avoiding Home Repair Scams